sisinflab/Ducho/README.md

                   Claudio Pomo and
                   Giuseppe Gassi and
                   Tommaso Di Noia},
-  title        = {Ducho 2.0: Towards a More Up-to-Date Feature Extraction and Processing Framework for Multimodal Recommendation}, booktitle    = {{WWW}}, doi          = {10.1145/3589335.3651440}
+  title        = {Ducho 2.0: Towards a More Up-to-Date Unified Framework for the Extraction of Multimodal Features in Recommendation}, booktitle    = {{WWW}}, doi          = {10.1145/3589335.3651440}
   publisher    = {{ACM}},